adobe/butler/contrib/README.md

 #### Example
 `exit-on-config-failure = true`

+### status-file
+The `status-file` option is a string path to the location where butler should store some internal status information to.
+It should be readable and writable by the user that butler runs as.

+#### Default Value
+/var/tmp/butler.status

+#### Example
+`status-file = "/var/tmp/butler.status`

 ## Managers / Manager Globals
 Each manager should go into it's own `[<managers>]` section at the top level of the configuration file.
 For each manager defined under the `config-manager` global setting, there must be a top level manager configuration of the same name.
 The goal of the manager is to be what butler uses to manage a specific set of configuration files for a configured tool.